Nuxlar/Judgement2/README.md

 # Judgement

+# TODOs
+- Fix clients not teleporting on the moon
+- Fix E1 applying DONE
+- Increase scaling slightly DONE
+- Prevent SafeWard activation if items haven't been picked up
+- Add VoidSkybox to moon

 This mod adds a new game mode based on Judgement from Risk of Rain Returns, using Simulacrum as a base.

 **Submit bug reports** using the link above or ping me in the Risk of Rain 2 Modding Discord's `tech-support` channel.